 The Center for Latin American and Caribbean Studies is pleased to release our application for CLACS Undergraduate Research Awards!
 The purpose of this program is to provide financial support—with grants up to $500— for undergraduate research on Latin America and the Caribbean.

-The Center for Latin American and Caribbean Studies (CLACS) is now accepting applications for the Undergraduate Essay Prize in Latin American Studies.
+The Center for Latin American and Caribbean Studies (CLACS) accepts submissions for the Undergraduate Essay Prize in Latin American Studies.
 The $500 award will go to the best academic essay written by a current Brown University undergraduate from any concentration on a topic related to Latin America, the Caribbean, and/or Latinx communities.
 Submission Details >

 Click here for more information.